rubensworks/PhD-Thesis/content/preface.md

 has been very exciting so far.
-I came in contact with many new interesting people, learned about new technologies, and traveled to various places.
+I came in contact with many new interesting people, learned about new technologies, and traveled around the world.
-Most importantly, I was able to (at least slightly) advance the research domain, through the contributions that are described in this PhD thesis.
+Most importantly, I was able to (at least slightly) advance the research domain through the contributions that are described in this PhD thesis.
 All of this was of course impossible without [standing on the shoulders of giants](https://en.wikiquote.org/wiki/Isaac_Newton).
 These giants are on the one hand all researchers that my work builds upon,